jprochazk/tmi-rs/benches/README.md

 ## Results

-Benchmarks were run in WSL2 on an AMD Ryzen 7950X
+Benchmarks were run in WSL2 Ubuntu 22.04 on an AMD Ryzen 7950X

 | library                                                                                            | language          | time to parse 1000 lines |
 | -------------------------------------------------------------------------------------------------- | ----------------- | ------------------------ |